SwallowEve/Age-calculator-app/README-template.md

-# Frontend Mentor - Age calculator app solution
+# Age calculator app solution

 This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).

 ## Table of contents